hsalokor/haskell-rescue/2011-11/20-command-line-monad.md

 The Bash Monad
 ==============

-You ar probably aware of using Unix command-line tools and chaining them together using the pipe (|).
+You've probably used some Unix command-line tools and chained them together using the pipe (|).
 This is very much similar to how monadic Haskell programs work: you chain a bunch of IO actions together using the `>>=` symbol.

 When writing this kind of chains, you are usually interested in these aspects of each of the tools in the chain: